stevenj/CIPs/CIP-0062/README.md

 * votePlanId - Hex encoded string to represent vote plan unique identifier.
 This will be the same as anchored on voting chain, and is managed by the dApp.
 * voteOptions - List of possible "choices" which can be made for this proposal.
 * votePublic - Boolean indicating whether the vote is public or private.
+* proposalIndex - The index within the vote plan for this Proposal.

 ### Vote